ericrisco/astro-cloudinary-image/README.md

 ## 🛠️ Installation

-To install Astro SEO, run the following command in your terminal:
+To install Astro Cloudinary Image, run the following command in your terminal:

 ```bash
 npm install astro-cloudinary-image